mobilabsolutions/stash-sdk-ios/README.md

 ## Demo

 A demo app that demonstrate usage of all SDK features is part of this project.
-Run  `carthage update --platform iOS`, open `MobilabPayment.xcworkspace` in Xcode and then choose `Demo` scheme to launch it.
+Run  `carthage bootstrap --platform iOS`, open `MobilabPayment.xcworkspace` in Xcode and then choose `Demo` scheme to launch it.

 ## Feedback